Instawork/hyperview/docs/reference_screen.md

 </doc>
 ```

 The example above contains two screens in a Hyperview doc.
 The first `<screen>` will be rendered on the device.
-The second `<screen>` can be used on subsequent screens, or as a temporary indicator screen while a subsequent screen loads.
+The second `<screen>` can be used as a temporary indicator screen while a subsequent screen loads.

 ## Structure